The Tiger Was Ahead of its Time, for a Time, But Time Caught Up Quickly

 So You Say a Tiger Shot Itself Down?

-One dubious distinction the F-11F could not live down is that it was the first jet aircraft known to have shot itself down.
-After test-firing its 20 millimeter guns in a shallow dive, a hapless Tiger pilot steepened his dive but flew the same heading.
+One dubious distinction the F11F-1 could not live down is that it was the first jet aircraft known to have shot itself down.
+On 21 September 1956, after test-firing its 20 millimeter guns in a shallow dive, a hapless Tiger pilot steepened his dive but flew the same heading.
 When the pilot pulled up out of his dive the rounds he fired, their trajectory having decayed in the interim, intersected with his aircraft.
 The pilot survived; the Tiger did not.

 Almost Gone North